nahla-nee/cutils/docs/str.md

 Initializes a string to be empty, and have a capacity of `capacity`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the memory required.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the memory required.

 >`cutilsString* cutilsStringNew(size_t capacity)`

 Allocates a `cutilsString` struct, and calls `cutilsStringInit` with the given `capacity`

-This function returns a pointer to a `cutilsString` struct if no errors occured, or `NULL` if it failed to allocate, or intialize the struct.
+This function returns a pointer to a `cutilsString` struct if no errors occurred, or `NULL` if it failed to allocate, or intialize the struct.

 >`int cutilsStringCopy(cutilsString *dst, cutilsString *src)`

 Resizes `dst` to be the same size as `src` and copies the data from `src` into `dst`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the memory required.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the memory required.

 >`void cutilsStringMove(cutilsString *dst, cutilsString *src)`